Babies learn and develop by watching, by listening and by doing. Your baby will learn best from the time you spend with them.

 For more ideas, ask at your local library, preschool, kindergarten and kōhanga reo.

 Being active and moving also help babies and children to learn and their bodies to develop.
-The Sport New Zealand website has a set of video clips showing activities for children from birth to 5 years of age.
+Sport New Zealand has a set of video clips on their YouTube channel showing activities for children from birth to 5 years of age.

 Learning to talk